namin/staged-miniKanren/README.md

 #### Program Staging

 This section introduces traditional functional program staging using the MetaOCaml programming language.
-It includes Figure 4, an implementation of the language in Figure 2 in MetaOCaml, using staging to remove the overhead of interpretation.
+It includes Figure 4, an implementation of the language from Figure 2 in MetaOCaml, using staging to remove the overhead of interpretation.
 MetaOCaml can be downloaded using the [`opam` package manager](https://opam.ocaml.org/) for OCaml projects.
-With Opam installed, MetaOCaml can be installed using the following commands, a modified version of those from the [MetaOCaml Website](https://okmij.org/ftp/ML/MetaOCaml.html#install):
+With `opam` installed, MetaOCaml can be installed using the following commands, a modified version of those from the [MetaOCaml Website](https://okmij.org/ftp/ML/MetaOCaml.html#install):

 ```
 opam update